Koha-Community/kohadocs/source/patrons.rst

    -  Define notices

-   -  Access to the :ref:`Notices and slips tool <notices-&-slips-label>`
+   -  Access to the :ref:`Notices and slips tool <notices-and-slips-label>`

 -  edit\_patrons